-Microwork is a form of online outsourcing that deconstructs a service or the development of a product into a virtual assembly line of simple, highly-repetitive tasks which are them completed by a group of individuals, who possess only basic digital skills, as well as some literacy and numeracy skills.
-This work generally requires basic literacy, numeracy, and digital skills.
+Microwork is a form of online outsourcing that deconstructs a service or the development of a product into a virtual assembly line of simple, highly-repetitive tasks which are them completed by a group of individuals, who possess only basic digital skills, as well as some literacy and numeracy skills.90 This work generally requires basic literacy, numeracy, and digital skills.
 The microwork value chain includes firms that are clients, service providers that break down clients' business processes into small tasks and provide the online platform to recruit and pay workers, and the microworkers themselves.

 Microwork is still a relatively small industry, where demand is dominated by large businesses.
-By one estimate, roughly 80% of companies using microwork each have more than USD 10 million in annual revenue.
-92 The microwork market is significantly smaller than that for freelancers and BPO.
-In 2013, there were an estimated 580,000 active online workers, representing approximately 10% of all those registered online.
-93
+By one estimate, roughly 80% of companies using microwork each have more than USD 10 million in annual revenue.91 The microwork market is significantly smaller than that for freelancers and BPO.
+In 2013, there were an estimated 580,000 active online workers, representing approximately 10% of all those registered online.92

 Pay in microwork is generally quite low, ranging from a few cents to a few dollars per task.
 Payment rates for microwork relative to locally available opportunities vary substantially by country.
 For example, in a recent survey of MTurk workers, hourly pay for those based in India was 14 times the country's minimum wage.
-Conversely, average hourly earnings in the US were just 74% of the minimum wage rate.94
+Conversely, average hourly earnings in the US were just 74% of the minimum wage rate.93

 Microworkers in LMICs tend to be young, generally well-educated, and disproportionately male.
-Despite the lower skill requirements, microworkers in LMICs are generally well-educated.
-For example, over 90% of Indian MTurk workers have completed a bachelor's degree or higher.
-For example, over 90% of Indian MTurk workers have completed a bachelor's degree or higher.
+Despite the lower skill requirements, microworkers in LMICs are generally well-educated.94 For example, over 90% of Indian MTurk workers have completed a bachelor's degree or higher.95

-94 De Groen and Maselli 2016.
+93 De Groen and Maselli 2016.

-95 Berg 2016; Ipeirotis 2010; Khanna et al. 2010.
+94 Berg 2016; Ipeirotis 2010; Khanna et al. 2010.

-96 Berg 2016.
+95 Berg 2016.

 69% Indian MTurk workers are men, compared with an equal gender ratio among American MTurk workers.
-Similarly, in a sample of CrowdFlower (now Figure Eight) workers, 73% were male.97
+Similarly, in a sample of CrowdFlower (now Figure Eight) workers, 73% were male.96

 Most active microworkers in developing countries are engaged only part time in this work.
-For many young workers, microwork is an important but not primary source of their income.
-Surveys indicate that microworkers, especially women, benefit from the flexibility of this work additional income.
-However, women also reported that they find the pay or task rates quite low, and note that stressful overwork is common.
-99
+For many young workers, microwork is an important but not primary source of their income.97 Surveys indicate that microworkers, especially women, benefit from the flexibility of this work additional income.
+However, women also reported that they find the pay or task rates quite low, and note that stressful overwork is common.98

 In most countries, domestic sources of demand for microworkers remain undeveloped.
 Governments can stimulate this demand by conducting outreach to potential partners, fostering connections between impact sourcing platforms and firms, and implementing adequate cybersecurity procedures to attract international investment.
-For example, in 2016 Kenya's Ministry of ICT collaborated with the office of Public Service, Youth and Gender Affairs to launch a program that connects youth with online jobs.
-100 The Ajira Digital Programme has trained over 40,000 young men and women to perform microwork online.
-101
+For example, in 2016 Kenya's Ministry of ICT collaborated with the office of Public Service, Youth and Gender Affairs to launch a program that connects youth with online jobs.99 The Ajira Digital Programme has trained over 40,000 young men and women to perform microwork online.100